ShayBox/RidenGUI/README.md

 #### Usage
 There's icon and desktop entry files in the `data` directory.
 Run the command `ridengui` to start the GUI.
+Run the command `ridengui --help` to see the command line options.

 [Discussions]: https://github.com/ShayBox/RidenGUI/discussions
 [Python]: https://python.org